garfieldnate/kengdic/README.md

 * `kengdic_2011.sql` is a database dump of the same Korean/English dictionary, but instead of being a SQL file it is simply a tab-separated file containing all of the data.
 It contains 134,223 rows.
 As this is probably cleaner, newer, better data than `kengdic.sql`, it may not be worth cleaning up that file at all.

+* `ezcorean_6000.sql` is a database dump of 6000 common Korean words, along with the definitions and hanja.

 TODOs for each file:

 * `kengdic.sql`: